 Repair saves you money.
 For many of us it often seems easier to buy a new version of an object when the old one breaks, instead of trying to get the old one repaired.
 In most cases where an item is broken, it’s worth considering the option of repair and either asking someone for advice or looking it up online or in a book.
 Oftentimes a repair is both easier and cheaper to perform than what initially might seem to be the case.

-The Repair Matters team consists of four young women who are passionate about reducing waste in Vancouver.
+The Repair Matters team was founded by four young women who are passionate about reducing waste in Vancouver.
 Karen Byskov is an Industrial Designer and Jayde Chang is a Communication Designer.
 They both worked on projects focused around the topic of repair before starting Repair Matters as their grad project at Emily Carr University of Art + Design.

 During the inception of Repair Matters grad, they met Jessica Beketa and Shea O’Neil who had also been working on a similar project.
 With an aligned vision and a passion for repair and zero waste we came together to create the Repair Matters team!